Xtendify/Simple-Calendar/readme.md

 Premium add-ons available at [simplecalendar.io](https://simplecalendar.io)

-## Run Tailwind
-To Run Tailwind Watch Use This Command . npm run tailwind .

 ## Support

 GitHub is for *bug reports and contributions only*.
 If you have a support question or a request for a customization this is not the right place to post it.
 Use the [WordPress.org support forums](https://wordpress.org/support/plugin/google-calendar-events) instead.